-Policy statement for St Joseph's Nympsfield Out of School Club
+Policy statement for St Joseph's Pre-school

 Whistleblowing is the mechanism by which staff, committee members and parents/carers can voice their concerns, made in good faith, without fear of repercussion.
-Staff who use whistleblowing procedures will have their employment rights protected.
-St Joseph's Nympsfield Out of School Club (OOSC) is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we expect employees, and others we deal with, to recognise their individual responsibilities to bring matters of concern to the attention of the Play Leader/Chair of Committee and/or relevant external agencies and that to not do so may result in charges of serious neglect on their part where the welfare of children may be at risk.
+Staff who use whistle blowing procedures will have their employment rights protected1.
+St Joseph's Pre-school is committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment we expect employees, and others we deal with, to recognise their individual responsibilities to bring matters of concern to the attention of the Lead Practitioner/Chair of Committee and/or relevant external agencies and that to not do so may result in charges of serious neglect on their part where the welfare of children may be at risk.